 Born and raised in the Washington metropolitan area, Rev. Justin T. Rhodes is the youngest of three children born to Pastor and Mrs. John T. Rhodes.
 He is a graduate of Washington Bible College, where he received a Bachelor of Arts degree in Biblical Studies in May 2011, as well as the Samuel DeWitt Proctor School of Theology at Virginia Union University, where he earned the Master of Divinity degree in May 2015.
 He is currently pursing the Doctor of Ministry degree in Church Leadership Excellence at Wesley Theological Seminary.
 He is also a 2014 Fellow of the Black Theology and Leadership Institute at Princeton Theological Seminary.
 Rev. Rhodes answered God’s call to the Gospel ministry in the summer of 2003.
 He was licensed on October 30, 2005, and ordained on June 1, 2013, by the Trinidad Baptist Church, under the leadership of his pastor and father, Rev. Dr. John T. Rhodes.
 On December 6, 2019, Rev. Rhodes was elected to succeed his father as the new Senior Pastor of the Trinidad Baptist Church, affectionately known as “The Beacon,” where their ministry aim is encapsulated in Matthew 5:16, “In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.”
 In addition to his scholastic and ecclesiastical undertakings, Rev. Rhodes is also active in denominational and civic organizations.
 He is a former Dean of the Baptist Educational Congress of the District of Columbia and Vicinity, and is a member of The Missionary Baptist Ministers’ Conference of Washington, D.C. and Vicinity, the Executive Board of the Baptist Convention of the District of Columbia and Vicinity, and the Lott Carey Global Christian Missional Community.
 Rev. Rhodes enjoys preaching and teaching the Word whenever God allows.

 Rev. John T. Rhodes was born in Memphis, Tennessee.
 He received his public school education in the Shelby County School system and after graduation attended Lane College.
 In 1976 Rev. Rhodes graduated from Luther Rice College where he earned the Bachelor of Arts in Religion and Philosophy.
-After completing the prescribed course of study in the Richmond Virginia Seminary he earned the Master of Divinity degree in 1991 and the Doctor of Ministry Degree from the Richmond Virginia Seminary in May 2008.
-Dr. Rhodes' pastoral ministry covers over thirty years and includes his present pastorate at the Trinidad Baptist Church of Washington, D.C., where he has served since June 1999.
-His accomplishments are many.
-In addition to his pastoral duties, Dr. Rhodes is a member of the Missionary Baptist Ministers' Conference of DC and Vicinity and a former president of the same.
+He earned the Master of Divinity degree in 1991 and the Doctor of Ministry Degree in 2008 from the Richmond Virginia Seminary.
+Dr. Rhodes’ pastoral career covered forty plus years and climaxed upon his retirement on December 31, 2019 after serving twenty years as Senior Pastor of the Trinidad Baptist Church of Washington, DC where he remains part of the ministerial staff and serves as the Pastor of Missions.
+He is a member of the Missionary Baptist Ministers' Conference of DC and Vicinity and a former president of the same.
 A strong advocate for Christian Education he has also served as the president of the Baptist Educational Congress of DC and Vicinity.
 He delights to preach and teach the Word of God in venues across the U.S. and Africa and is a member of the Board of Directors for Lott Carey.
 Dr. Rhodes is ably assisted in his work by his devoted wife, Elizabeth, and they are the parents of three children.